drand/drand/README.md

 ##### Randomness Beacon Period

 drand updates the configuration file after the DKG protocol finishes, with the distributed public key and automatically starts running the randomness beacon.
 By default, a randomness beacon has a period of 1mn,i.e. new randomness is generated every minute.
 If you wish to change the period, you must include that information **inside** the group configuration file.
 You can do by appending a flag to the command such as :
 ```
 drand group --period 2m <pk1> <pk2> ... <pkn>
 ```

+Or simply by editing manually the group file afterwards: it's a TOML configuration file.
 The period must be readable by the [time](https://golang.org/pkg/time/#ParseDuration) package.

 ### Starting drand daemon

 The daemon does not go automatically in background, so you must run it with ` & ` in your terminal, within a screen / tmux session, or with the `-d` option enabled for the docker commands.
-Once the daemon is running, the way to communicate is to use the control functionalities, such as starting a DKG, etc. The control client has to run on the same server as the drand daemon, so only drand administrators can issue command to their drand daemons.
+Once the daemon is running, the way to issue commands to the daemon is to use the control functionalities.
+The control client has to run on the same server as the drand daemon, so only drand administrators can issue command to their drand daemons.

 There are two ways to run a drand daemon: using TLS or using plain old regular un-encrypted connections.
 Drand by default tries to use TLS connections.